PhD Candidate in Precambrian Tectonics/Geochemistry/Ore Geology

 Emphasis shall also be attached to personal suitability.
 We value positive attitude, flexibility, and the ability to work independently and as part of a team.

-- Names and full contact information of three referees
+- References - names and full contact information of three references

 - Diploma and transcript from your Bachelor’s degree or equivalent